docker/docs/datacenter/ucp/3.0/guides/admin/install/upgrade.md

 upgrade to take place outside of business hours, to ensure there's minimal impact to your users.

-Also, don't make changes to UCP configurations while you're upgrading it.
+Don't make changes to UCP configurations while you're upgrading.
 This can lead to misconfigurations that are difficult to troubleshoot.

 > Note: If you are upgrading a cluster to UCP 3.0.2 or higher on Microsoft
-> Azure then please ensure all of the Azure [prequisities](install-on-azure.md/#azure-prerequisites)
+> Azure then please ensure all of the Azure [prerequisities](install-on-azure.md/#azure-prerequisites)
 > are met.

 ## Back up your swarm